-Start by asking her what she has in mind when she thinks of herself at college:
+Start by asking what your child has in mind when imagining going to college:

-Is it the same size as her high school?
+- Is it the same size as their high school?
 Bigger?
 Smaller?

-Does it have a co-op program to help her get real-life job experience?
+- Does it have a co-op program to help them get real-life job experience?

-Use her answers as the jumping-off point for talking about schools that may meet all her needs.
+Use the answers as the jumping-off point for talking about schools.

-If your child has a particular career in mind now, she should do some research to find out what majors might build the skills she needs for that field.
+Kids who have a particular career in mind should do some research to find out what majors might build the skills needed for that field.
 Then you can make sure to search online for colleges that offer them.
-(She might also want to see if the online program her school uses for college searches offers a tool for exploring careers.)
+(Kids might also want to see if the online program their school uses for college searches offers a tool for exploring careers.)

 Many kids don’t have a specific career in mind.
-In that case, ask your child if she has a particular subject she’d like to study at college.
-If she has a clear sense of what that might be, it can also help narrow the search even further.
+In that case, them if there’s a particular subject they’d like to study at college.
+If they have a clear sense of what that might be, it can also help narrow the search even further.

-Either way, make sure the schools have a broad range of fields of study in case she changes her mind.
-She may find new interests or discover that the career she was thinking of isn’t a good fit for her strengths and weaknesses.
+Either way, make sure the schools have a broad range of fields of study in case they change their mind.
+They may find new interests or discover that the career they were thinking of isn’t a good fit for their strengths and weaknesses.

 Finding community at school is key to having a successful experience.
-It can also create a support network for times when your child might struggle with academics.
+It can also create a support network for times when kids struggle with academics.

 Together with your child, check the list of clubs and activities on the school’s website.
-That can give her an idea of whether she’ll be able to find kids who share her interests before you even schedule a visit.
+That can give them an idea of whether they’ll be able to find kids who share their interests before you even schedule a visit.